Milkweed & Monarch STEM Study: Life Cycle Learning + Habitat Restoration

 Caterpillar Stage

-Feeds on milkweed leaves and grows fast (several “instars”).
+Feeds on milkweed leaves and grows fast through several distinct instars.

 Chrysalis